Performance Marketing Explained: How You Only Pay for Results

 -

-You can start simple campaigns yourself, but expertise helps enormously for optimal results and efficiency.
+You can start simple campaigns yourself, but expertise helps tremendously for optimal results and efficiency.
 Performance marketing requires continuous optimization and technical knowledge.

 -